naihe2010/apvlv/README.md

 apvlv is a PDF/EPUB Viewer Under Linux/WIN32 and its behaviour like Vim.

-Apvlv is a open source software, was created by Alf and was hosted on [github](https://github.com/naihe2010/apvlv).
+Apvlv is a open source software, was created by Alf and is hosted on [github](https://github.com/naihe2010/apvlv).

 Now, it is still growing.